emqx/emqx-docs/en_US/data-integration/data-bridges.md

 # Data Integration

-Data integration is a channel used to connect EMQX and external data systems, for example, databases like MySQL, MongoDB, message brokers like Apache Kafka and RabbitMQ, or even an HTTP server.

-Through data integration, users can send messages from EMQX to the external data system in real-time.
+With the power of a rule engine and data bridge, data integration allows you to transmit IoT data seamlessly to different data systems.
+A data bridge is a channel used to connect EMQX and external data systems, for example, databases like MySQL, MongoDB, message brokers like Apache Kafka and RabbitMQ, or even an HTTP server.
+Through data integration, users can send messages from EMQX to the external data system in real time.
 If bi-directional data integration is used, users can also pull data from the external data system and send it to a topic in EMQX.

 ::: tip Note